European Studies in a Global Perspective

 Project Leader: Prof. Dr. Ralph Weber

-Cooperation Partners:Lucie Chamlian (University of Kiel, Germany), Mukhtar Hajizada (Carleton University, Canada), Frank Mattheis (Université Libre de Bruxelles, Belgium), Divya Balan (Flame University, India), Tamar Gamkrelidze (Ilia State University, Georgia)
+Cooperation Partners:Lucie Chamlian (University of Kiel, Germany), Mukhtar Hajizada (Carleton University, Canada), Frank Mattheis (United Nations University CRIS, Belgium), Divya Balan (Flame University, India), Tamar Gamkrelidze (Ilia State University, Georgia); Nicole Shea (Council for European Studies, Columbia University, USA)

 The goal of this project is to screen and evaluate European Studies around the globe, offering analyses from sociological, economic and political perspectives, and interrogating the concept of Europe researched, taught, and propagated in these varying contexts.